Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/Walkthrough-on-multi-tier-app-migration-process-to-aws.md

 ## Guidelines

+First of all, you need to clone the source code [java application]:
+`git clone -b aws-LiftAndShift https://github.com/devopshydclub/vprofile-project.git` <br>

+Swtich to aws-LiftAndShift: `git checkout aws-LiftAndShift -f`<br>

 ### Prepare the infrastructure

 #### 1. Create a security group for the ELB (vprofile-elb-sg)

 The sg should allow any _http/https_ request from any ip4 or ipv6.<br>
-_One of the best practices is to only allow https requests to webapp._
+_One of the best practices is to only allow https requests to the webapp._

-#### 2. Createa a security group for the app-tier (vrofile-app-sg)
+#### 2. Create a security group for the app-tier (vrofile-app-sg)

 The sg should only allow for traffic from vprofile-elb-sg on port 8080.<br>
 The sg should also have port 22 open to be able to login to the instance and troubleshoot our running app.<br>

 _our application is running on a tomcat server listening on port 8080._

 #### 3. Create a security group for the app-tier (vrofile-backend-sg)